opencog/generate/README.md

 * Write everything in scheme (or even python), and use the pattern matcher for all heavy lifting.
 This does not seem tenable at this time.

+* Locate some existing system that meets many of the requirements, and modify it to fit.
+I don't know of any system that even comes close to meeting any of the requirements.
+If you do, **please let me know**!
+  I have no desire to reinvent any wheels, here.

 # Version 0.0.2